Civil rights legend Rep. John Lewis dead at 80 - KTVZ

 Lewis died on the same day as civil rights leader the Rev. Cordy Tindell “C.T.”
 Vivian, who was 95.
 The dual deaths of the civil rights icons come as the nation is still grappling with racial upheaval in the wake of the death of George Floyd and the subsequent Black Lives Matter protests that have swept the nation.

-It’s another blow for a country still dealing with the coronavirus pandemic, reeling from the deaths of nearly 140,000 Americans from Covid-19 as it has affected nearly every aspect of American life.
+It’s another heartbreak in a year filled with them, as America mourns the deaths of nearly 140,000 Americans from Covid-19 and struggles to bring the virus under control.

 House Speaker Nancy Pelosi announced his death in a statement.

-Note: This story has been updated with additional developments Saturday.